 Day 18: “Far From Home” by Rubeki.

-After a certain amount of time – maybe just some months, maybe half an eternity – you finally reboot.
+After a certain amount of time – maybe some months, maybe half an eternity – you finally reboot.
 You are an assistent robot on a space station, left behind by your main user, the primarly responsible scientist for a special research project.
 Something must have gone wrong.
 A new target comes up for you: To find them.
-So float slowly in each chamber of the enormous construction and read their log entries.
-Maybe they contain useful information?
+So float slowly in each chamber of the enormous construction and read their log entries, hoping that they contain something useful.

 Day 19: “Winter Walk 2006” by Bryce Bucher & Ryan Rauch.